murtosl/DITA/GroupWork/task_analysis.md

 Sarah:

 What are the mental and physical steps required for each task?

-  Mental:
+  Mental: Deciding the content and organization of the document.
+Deciding the proper location for the document.

-  Physical:
+  Physical: Clicking buttons, typing, reading.

 What are the potential distractions to accomplishing this goal?
-  Troubleshooting:

-  Alternative Path:

-  Exception Path:
+  Troubleshooting: User does not have GitHub account.
+User cannot grant access to repo (Permissions Issue).

+  Alternative Path: Write the post directly on GitHub, rather than with Prose.

+  Exception Path: Loss of internet connection or power.
+Prose site is down.
+China launches a mutli-day DDOS attack on GitHub. (http://arstechnica.com/security/2015/03/github-battles-largest-ddos-in-sites-history-targeted-at-anti-censorship-tools/).

 What is the expected result?

+The post written will appear on GitHub and be properly formatted.